Executive Leadership Team

 Deputy Program Officer

 Lisa O’Connor joined Safe Horizon September of 2013.
 Dr. O’Connor most recently served as the Vice President for Children and Family Services at the New York Foundling.
-In this capacity, she held executive responsibility for specialized preventive services, residential placement and support functions of the organization, including staff and foster parent training, youth development, home finding, family team conferencing, intake, adoption and legal services, records management and information, and parent advocacy.
+In this capacity, she held executive responsibility for specialized preventive services, residential placement and support functions of the organization including staff and foster parent training, youth development, home finding, family team conferencing, intake, adoption and legal services, records management and information, and parent advocacy.
 Prior to joining the Foundling, Dr. O’Connor was an Assistant Commissioner for Program Analysis and Development at the New York City Administration for Children’s Services, where she was responsible for contract management, program analysis and reporting, and program development.
 Dr. O’Connor has devoted most of her career to program development, research and evaluation, and policy development on behalf of vulnerable populations.
-She brings experience in child welfare, juvenile justice, substance abuse, and social policy.
+She brings a experience with child welfare, juvenile justice, substance abuse, and social policy.
 Dr. O’Connor received her Ph.D. from Columbia University and her Bachelor of Arts from Smith College.

 Vice President, Government Affairs